 I think most beginner golfers are concerned most about not embarrassing themselves – which is why they focus on improving their drives and iron play.
 But as soon as you feel reasonably competent with your full golf swing, I encourage you to spend as much time as possible on your short game.

 - Watch the following lessons and tips below to develop a great short game.

 - Keep a wedge to hand at home or in the office and spend time every day for a few weeks adopting the ideal set up and technique.

-- You can practice your putting at home on the carpet and your chips in the back yard with either a practice net or airflow foam / airflow golf balls.
+- You can practice your putting at home on the carpet and your chips in the back yard with either a golf chipping net or airflow golf foam balls foam / airflow golf balls.

 STEP 4: Practice With Purpose